sensu/sensu-docs/content/sensu-go/6.1/operations/deploy-sensu/scale-event-storage.md

 ## Configure Postgres streaming replication

-Postgres supports an active standby by using [streaming replication][6].
+Postgres supports an active standby with [streaming replication][6].
-All Sensu events written to the primary Postgres server will be replicated to the standby server.
+Configure streaming replication to replicate all Sensu events written to the primary Postgres server to the standby server.

 {{% notice note %}}
 **NOTE**: Paths and service names may vary based on your operating system.
 {{% /notice %}}

-This section describes how to configure PostgreSQL streaming replication in four steps.
+Follow the steps in this section to create and add the replication role, set streaming replication configuration parameters, bootstrap the standby host, and confirm successful Postgres streaming replication.

-### Step 1: Create and add the replication role
+### Create and add the replication role

 If you have administrative access to Postgres, you can create the replication role.

+{{% notice note %}}
+**NOTE**: Complete the steps to create and add the replication role on the **primary** Postgres host.
+{{% /notice %}}

-First, change to the postgres user and open the Postgres prompt (`postgres=#`):
+1. Change to the postgres user and open the Postgres prompt (`postgres=#`):
 {{< code shell >}}
 sudo -u postgres psql
 {{< /code >}}

-Create the `repl` role:
+2. Create the `repl` role:
 {{< code postgresql >}}
-CREATE ROLE repl PASSWORD 'mypass' LOGIN REPLICATION;
+CREATE ROLE repl PASSWORD '<your-password>' LOGIN REPLICATION;
 {{< /code >}}

    Postgres will return a confirmation message: `CREATE ROLE`.

-Type `\q` to exit the PostgreSQL prompt.
+3. Type `\q` to exit the PostgreSQL prompt.

-Then, you must add the replication role to `pg_hba.conf` using an [md5-encrypted password][5].
+4. Add the replication role to `pg_hba.conf` using an [md5-encrypted password][5].
 Make a copy of the current `pg_hba.conf`:
 {{< code shell >}}
 sudo cp /var/lib/pgsql/data/pg_hba.conf /var/tmp/pg_hba.conf.bak
 {{< /code >}}

-In the following command, replace `<standby_ip>` with the IP address of your standby host and then run the command:
+5. In the following command, replace `<standby_ip>` with the IP address of your standby Postgres host and run the command:
 {{< code shell >}}
-export STANDBY_IP=<standby_ip>
+export STANDBY_IP=<standby-ip>
 {{< /code >}}

-Next, give the repl user permissions to replicate from the standby host:
+6. Give the repl user permissions to replicate from the standby host:
 {{< code shell >}}
 echo "host replication repl ${STANDBY_IP}/32 md5" | sudo tee -a /var/lib/pgsql/data/pg_hba.conf
 {{< /code >}}

-Restart the PostgreSQL service to activate the `pg_hba.conf` changes:
+7. Restart the PostgreSQL service to activate the `pg_hba.conf` changes:
 {{< code shell >}}
 sudo systemctl restart postgresql
 {{< /code >}}

-### Step 2: Set streaming replication configuration parameters
+### Set streaming replication configuration parameters

+{{% notice note %}}
-The next step is to set the streaming replication configuration parameters on the primary Postgres host.
+**NOTE**: Complete the steps to set streaming replication configuration parameters on the **primary** Postgres host.
+{{% /notice %}}

-Begin by making a copy of the `postgresql.conf`:
+1. Make a copy of the `postgresql.conf`:
 {{< code shell >}}
 sudo cp -a /var/lib/pgsql/data/postgresql.conf /var/lib/pgsql/data/postgresql.conf.bak
 {{< /code >}}

-Next, append the necessary configuration options.
+2. Append the necessary configuration options.
 {{< code shell >}}
-echo 'wal_level = hot_standby' | sudo tee -a /var/lib/pgsql/data/postgresql.conf
+echo 'wal_level = replica' | sudo tee -a /var/lib/pgsql/data/postgresql.conf
 {{< /code >}}

-Set the maximum number of concurrent connections from the standby servers:
+3. Set the maximum number of concurrent connections from the standby servers:
 {{< code shell >}}
 echo 'max_wal_senders = 5' | sudo tee -a /var/lib/pgsql/data/postgresql.conf
 {{< /code >}}

-To prevent the primary server from removing the WAL segments required for the standby server before shipping them, set the minimum number of segments retained in the `pg_xlog` directory:
+4. To prevent the primary server from removing the WAL segments required for the standby server before shipping them, set the minimum number of segments retained in the `pg_xlog` directory:
 {{< code shell >}}
 echo 'wal_keep_segments = 32' | sudo tee -a /var/lib/pgsql/data/postgresql.conf
 {{< /code >}}

    At minimum, the number of `wal_keep_segments` should be larger than the number of segments generated between the beginning of online backup and the startup of streaming replication.

    {{% notice note %}}
-**NOTE**: If you enable WAL archiving to an archive directory accessible from the standby, this may not be necessary.
+**NOTE**: If you enable WAL archiving to an archive directory accessible from the standby, this step may not be necessary.
 {{% /notice %}}

-Restart the PostgreSQL service to activate the `postgresql.conf` changes:
+5. Restart the PostgreSQL service to activate the `postgresql.conf` changes:
 {{< code shell >}}
 sudo systemctl restart postgresql
 {{< /code >}}

-### Step 3: Bootstrap the standby host
+### Bootstrap the standby host

-The standby host must be bootstrapped using the `pg_basebackup` command.
-This process will copy all configuration files from the primary as well as databases.
+{{% notice note %}}
+**NOTE**: Complete the steps to bootstrap the standby host on the **standby** Postgres host.
+{{% /notice %}}

-If the standby host has ever run Postgres, you must empty the data directory.
+1. If the standby host has ever run Postgres, stop Postgres and empty the data directory:
-First, stop Postgres:

 {{< code shell >}}
 sudo systemctl stop postgresql
 {{< /code >}}

-Empty the data directory:

    {{< code shell >}}
 sudo mv /var/lib/pgsql/data /var/lib/pgsql/data.bak
 {{< /code >}}

-Make the standby data directory:
+2. Make the standby data directory:
 {{< code shell >}}
 sudo install -d -o postgres -g postgres -m 0700 /var/lib/pgsql/data
 {{< /code >}}

-Then bootstrap the standby data directory.
-In the following command, replace `<primary_ip>` with the IP address of your primary host and then run the command:
+3. In the following command, replace `<primary_ip>` with the IP address of your primary Postgres host and run the command:
 {{< code shell >}}
 export PRIMARY_IP=<primary_ip>
 {{< /code >}}

-Then bootstrap the standby data directory:
+4. Bootstrap the standby data directory:
 {{< code shell >}}
-sudo -u postgres pg_basebackup -h $PRIMARY_IP -D /var/lib/pgsql/data -P -U repl -R --xlog-method=stream
+sudo -u postgres pg_basebackup -h $PRIMARY_IP -D /var/lib/pgsql/data -P -U repl -R --wal-method=stream
 {{< /code >}}

-Postgres will prompt for your password:
+5. Enter your password at the Postgres prompt:
 {{< code postgresql >}}
 Password:
 {{< /code >}}